We earn a commission for products purchased through some links in this article.

 Have you ever wondered if your kids will tower over you when they're grown up?

 Well this kids’ height calculator will help you predict it.

 We’re all curious about what our kids will be like when they grow up, so at least with this kids’ height calculator you can predict one aspect of their future.

-The calculation was developed by researchers in the 1970s, but parents have picked it up again, and it’s possible that this speedy bit of maths will serve you better than any height chart.
+The clever kids’ height calculator was developed by researchers in the 1970s, but parents have picked it up again, and it’s possible that this speedy bit of maths will serve you better than any height chart.

 How do you work it out?
-The formula varies slightly between boys and girls, so here are the equations for both:
+The formula varies slightly between boys and girls, so here are the kids’ height calculator equations for both.

 Of course, these numbers aren’t guaranteed to be 100% accurate – not all siblings born to the same parents will turn out to be the same height, which is often where the 10cm margin comes into play.

 However, many doctors use this calculation to give an idea of potential height to new parents, and scientists do say that genes account for around 70% of one’s final height, so if you’ve worked the numbers out right, they should be a reasonable estimate.